-10. Based on the position outlined in the AGS, the 'Opinion' expressed in the AGS is:

-"It is our opinion that the Council's governance arrangements in 2021/22 were adequate and provide a platform for achieving the Council's priorities and challenges in 2022/23.
-It is our opinion that this has remained the case during the COVID-19 pandemic; and that despite the challenges posed by this, the Council's governance in dealing with the pandemic and our ability to maintain sound governance during the outbreak, has been adequate."

-11. The Committee is invited to approve the AGS.
+- 13. Based on the position outlined in the AGS, the 'Opinion' expressed in the AGS is: - "It is our opinion that the Council's governance arrangements in 2022/23 were adequate and provide a platform for achieving the Council's priorities and challenges in 2023/24." - 14.
+The Committee is invited to approve the AGS.